-At a moment like this, the last thing we can afford is four more years of the tired, old theory that says we should give more to billionaires and big corporations and hope that prosperity trickles down to everyone else.
-The last thing we can afford is four more years where no one in Washington is watching anyone on Wall Street because politicians and lobbyists killed common-sense regulations.
-Those are the theories that got us into this mess.
-They haven't worked, and it's time for change.
-That's why I'm running for
+We can't afford four more years of the tired, old theory that says we should give more to billionaires and big corporations and hope that prosperity trickles down to everyone else.
+That's the failed theory that got us into this mess.
+It hasn't worked, and it's time for change.
+That's why I'm running for President of the United States.